apache/spark/docs/graphx-programming-guide.md

 [mapReduceTriplets](#mrTriplets)) as well as an optimized variant of the [Pregel](#pregel) API.
 In addition, GraphX includes a growing collection of graph [algorithms](#graph_algorithms) and [builders](#graph_builders) to simplify graph analytics tasks.

+**GraphX is currently an alpha component.
+While we will minimize API changes, some APIs may change in future releases.**

 ## Background on Graph-Parallel Computation